40 Years Of Family Law Experience

 Each party agrees to make all good faith efforts not to go to court and, if litigation is unavoidable, then the lawyers for each party must withdraw from the case and cannot represent the parties in family court.
 Because of the noncombative nature of the process, collaborative divorces and custody cases often can cost less than the traditional process.

-If this approach to resolving your divorce or custody case sounds appealing, then give me a call.
+If this approach to resolving your divorce, Support, or custody case sounds appealing, then give me a call.
 As a trained collaborative lawyer, I am available to represent you in a collaborative divorce or custody case.

 Helping Real People Solve Real-World Problems